sihlemkaza/array-operations-multi-lang/README.md

  Returns the first element in an array that satisfies a specified condition.
 If no element satisfies the condition, it returns a default or `null`/`undefined` equivalent.

- Examples below demonstrate locate the first number greater than 0 and divisible by 2.
+ Examples below demonstrate locating the first number greater than 0 and is even.

 **JavaScript**